gvwilson/thirdbit/src/fiction/madica/index.md

 The closet-sized room behind the secret panel turned out to be an elevator.
-After a brief discussion and a slightly longer argument, Madica decided to take only the raptor and the gorilla with her---the elephant was too loud on the stairs, the squid's suit had started leaking, the goat was still too nervous, and the bat was still pretending to be asleep.
+After a brief discussion and a slightly longer argument, Madica decided to take only the raptor and the gorilla with her—the elephant was too loud on the stairs, the squid's suit had started leaking, the goat was still too nervous, and the bat was still pretending to be asleep.
 "The rest of you go and find the snarkasaurus," Madica ordered.
 "And Laurellen and Ike.
 Tell them what's happened and make sure they're OK.
-And tell them---tell them---"
+And tell them—tell them—"

 "Don't worry," the panda rumbled, patting her shoulder awkwardly.
 "We'll tell them you were thinking of them."